michaeltouati/ESVM/readme.md

 The resulting plots will be located in the folder 'figures'.

-You can also plot separately DURING THE SIMULATION RUN the energy plots, the hydrodynamic moments space-time density maps, the hydrodynamic moments scalar plots or the 1D1V distribution function phase-space density maps by typing respectively:
+You can also plot separately during the simulation run :
+- the energy plots by typing :
 ```sh
 make extract_energy
 ```
+- the hydrodynamic moments space-time density maps by typing :
 ```sh
 make extract_hydro2D
 ```
+- the hydrodynamic moments scalar plots by typing :
 ```sh
 make extract_hydro1D
 ```
+- or the 1D1V distribution function phase-space density maps by typing :
 ```sh
 make extract_fe
 ```